evancofer/GRFP-LaTeX-File/README.md

 # GRFP-LaTeX-File
-A LaTeX document class formatted according to the [GRFP guidelines](https://www.fastlane.nsf.gov/NSFHelp/flashhelp/fastlane/FastLane_Help/grfp_faqs_applicants.htm#26).
+A LaTeX document class formatted according to the National Science Foundation (NSF) [guidelines for graduate research fellowship (GRFP) applications](https://www.fastlane.nsf.gov/NSFHelp/flashhelp/fastlane/FastLane_Help/grfp_faqs_applicants.htm#26).

-Section and bibliography environments have also been modified for compactness.
+In this document class, the section and bibliography environments have been modified for compactness.